 Biltong as we know it today, has its roots in the Great Trek which started in 1836.
 The Dutch settlers, who refused to live under British rule in the Cape Colony, packed up their ox wagons and headed inland.
 This brave journey into an unknown and hostile territory, gave the Dutch travellers the name of Voortrekkers.
 The name means ‘those who travelled ahead’.
-On their journey of many years, they needed to preserve their food and especially their meat.
+Their journeys lasted years, and so they needed to preserve their food, and especially their meat.
 And thus, the land of hardship gave birth to biltong.

 Southern Africans start their personal journey with biltong when their mothers shove a stick of dried meat into their mouths when they start to teethe.
 It is such a relief to scratch a tough stick of biltong on itchy and inflamed gums.
 And the spices help to sooth the ache.

-But in Southern Africa, biltong is not just eaten as a snack at the pub, at a braai (bbq) or watching the rugby on a Saturday afternoon.
-There are biltong flavoured crisps, fudge imbedded with biltong, it’s grated on any and all dishes, is in cheese spreads, on sandwiches, on omelettes, sprinkled on pizzas, dipped in Tabasco or in salads (try a biltong, rocket, feta and strawberry salad.
-It’s delicious!)
+In Southern Africa biltong is enjoyed at almost any occasion.
+It is a common snack at the pub, at a braai (bbq), and most importantly, while watching the rugby on a Saturday afternoon.
+Biltong is used to flavour crisps, we imbed fudge with it, it’s grated on any and all dishes, is in cheese spreads, on sandwiches, on omelettes, sprinkled on pizzas, dipped in Tabasco or in salads.

 For most Southern Africans, it’s just eaten as-is: